 Book dining reservations in advance

-During the reopening period of Walt Disney World, not all restaurants will be open, and some will subject to reduced capacity.
+The number of restaurants open at Walt Disney World has increased, but not all venues are still available or operating at full capacity.
 A new 60-day Advanced Dining Reservation window applies.
 Make sure you make your reservations as soon as possible.
 There are no guarantees you will get a reservation on the day.

 Consider skipping some attractions